mahfuzerrahmancse/assign_9_realEstate/README.md

 6. Engaging Content and Resources: In addition to property listings, Our website offers informative articles, guides, and resources related to residential real estate.
 From home buying tips to neighborhood profiles, this content enriches the user experience and positions Our website as a valuable resource in the real estate industry.

-# The npm packages we have implement in our website are :-
+# The npm packages we have implemented in our website are :-

 1. Animate.css,
 2. AOS Package,